 - Cycle tracks located on high-traffic streets saw fewer or the same number of injuries as alternative routes that were also in heavy traffic areas

 The researchers noted that, despite their improved safety over on-street bike lanes, Montreal’s cycle tracks are still not ideal.
 Among other factors, in some situations they lack of parking setbacks at intersections that increase the ability of drivers and cyclists to see each other, and they aren’t uniformly two-way.
 Such changes would theoretically further improve the safety of the city’s cycle tracks.

-Tags: bicycling, bicycle, bikes, safety, infrastructure, protected bike lanes
+Keywords: bicycling, bicycle, bikes, safety, infrastructure, protected bike lanes, bikeshare

 Read the issue-related New York Times article "In Brooklyn, Divided Opinion About a Bike Lane by a Park."

 - If you were to rewrite the article based on knowledge of the study, what key changes would you make?